oracle/weblogic-kubernetes-operator/docs-source/content/faq/external-clients.md

 Here are the steps:

-- Configure a custom channel for the T3 protocol in WebLogic that specifies an external address and port that are suitable for a remote client use.
+- Configure a custom channel for the T3 protocol in WebLogic that specifies an external address and port that are suitable for remote client use.
 See [Adding a WebLogic Custom Channel](#adding-a-weblogic-custom-channel).

 - Deploy a Kubernetes NodePort to publicly expose the WebLogic ports.
 See [Setting up a NodePort](#setting-up-a-nodeport).